LaurentMazare/tch-ext/README.md

 This is currently experimental hence requires some unsafe code until this has been stabilized.

-In order to build the extension and test the plugin, run the following in a Python environment that has torch installed from the root of the github repo.
+In order to build the extension and test the plugin, run the following command from the rott of the github repo.
+This requires a Python environment that has the appropriate torch version installed.

 ```bash
 LIBTORCH_USE_PYTORCH=1 cargo build && cp -f target/debug/libtch_ext.so tch_ext.so
 python test.py
 ```

-It is recommended to run the build with `LIBTORCH_USE_PYTORCH` set, this will result in using the libtorch C++ library from the Python install in `tch` and will ensure that this is at the proper version (having `tch` using a different libtorch version from the one used by the Python runtime may result in segfaults).
+Setting `LIBTORCH_USE_PYTORCH` results in using the libtorch C++ library from the Python install in `tch` and ensures that this is at the proper version (having `tch` using a different libtorch version from the one used by the Python runtime may result in segfaults).

 ## Colab Notebook